-A final explanation combines both informational inadequacy and unobservables.
-Assume that each supplier of reputation produces along a stochastic Leontief production function, so that each paper has the same probability of being an important contribution, but some are of higher quality than others.
-Then a higher quantity, indicative of more effort (more draws from the person's distribution) indicates that the scholar is more likely to produce a high-quality piece of research.
+Alternatively, assume that each supplier of reputation produces along a stochastic Leontief production function, so that each paper has the same probability of being an important contribution, but some are of higher quality than others.
+Then greater quantity, indicative of more effort (more draws from the person's distribution), indicates that the scholar is more likely to produce a high-quality piece of research.
 Quantity itself becomes an indicator of future quality.
-Clearly this explanation is not testable, but it might rationalize the findings that the quantity of scholarly output per se has negative effects on reputation but positive effects on mobility and salary.
+Clearly this explanation too is not testable, but it might be an additional explanation for the findings that the quantity of scholarly output per se has negative effects on reputation but positive effects on mobility and salary.